benchopt/benchopt/doc/tutorials/add_solver.rst

 Add a solver to an existing benchmark
 =====================================

-This tutorial walks you through the process of adding a new solver to a benchmark.
+This tutorial shows how to add a new solver to a benchmark.
-To this end, we shall illustrate that on `Ridge regression benchmark <https://github.com/benchopt/benchmark_ridge>`_.
+We illustrate the process on the `Ridge regression benchmark <https://github.com/benchopt/benchmark_ridge>`_.

-To cover all use cases, we will focus on adding two solvers: a custom solver and ``scikit-learn`` Ridge estimator.
+The solver we implement will be using the ``scikit-learn`` Ridge estimator.

 ..
 Hint::
-    If not yet done, you can review the :ref:`get started <get_started>` page to learn how to install benchopt and setup a benchmark.
+    If not yet done, you can review the :ref:`get started <get_started>` page to learn how to install benchopt and download an existing benchmark.

 Before the implementation
 -------------------------

-A solver is a Python class that inherits from ``benchopt.BaseSolver`` and declared in a standalone Python file in the benchmark's ``solvers/`` folder.
+A solver is a Python class, ``Solver`` that inherits from ``benchopt.BaseSolver`` and is declared in a standalone Python file in the benchmark's ``solvers/`` folder.

 First, create a new file ``mysolver.py`` in the ``solvers/`` directory and put inside it the following content

 .. tab-set::

     .. tab-item:: custom solver

         .. code-block:: python
             :caption: solvers/mysolver.py